MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

   - Completion of **Module 0 Lab 0 - Validate lab environment**

-  - Completion of **Module 2 Lab 1 - Introduction to Common Data Service**
+  - Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

   - Bonus exercise only: Completion of **Module 6 Lab 4 - Introduction to Power Apps portals**